 For Us Right Now

 The same thing goes for us.
-Stepping into a New Year feels a little bit like a baton is freshly placed into our hands.
+Stepping into a New Year feels a little bit like a baton is placed into our hands.
 It isn’t the baton of leading Israel, but of leading our lives.
 We don’t know what the next 365 days hold for us.
 We can’t know.
 But the Lord says to us the same thing he said to Joshua: Be strong and courageous because I am with you.
-And we can be strong and courageous because we know who he is.
+And we can be strong and courageous because we know who He is.
 Not because of the Exodus, or the Book of the Law, but preeminently in the person and work of Jesus Christ (Hebrews 1:1–3).

 Jesus came, lived, served, suffered, was crucified, was dead and buried, and was then raised victoriously on the third day.
 He has told us who God is.
-He has shown us his love.
-And because of this—only this—we will lead our lives strong and courageous in 2013, because this God is with us.
+He has shown us His love.
+And because of this—only this—we will lead our lives being strong and courageous in 2013, because this God is with us.
 Amen.

 1. How is God’s presence good news for Joshua?
 What about for you?

 2. How does the Bible factor into our being strong and courageous?